Number of weeks: 2

 Shirley was ordained after completing seminary while serving in ministry with three Baptist pastors and went on to serve as associate and senior pastor in the United Methodist Church.
 Even though most of her training and service has been in the United Methodist Church, her childhood years were equally divided between three denominations (Methodist, Baptist and Catholic).

-She is the mother of one daughter in business and one granddaughter in her third year as a marketing/fashion design major in college.
+She is the mother of one daughter in business and one granddaughter majoring in marketing/fashion design in college.
 She loves teaching Disciple Bible Studies at her church and serving wherever needed, tutoring school age children, helping individuals and families, reading and watching her #1 sports teams (Texans, Rockets and Astros).